-Descrializing is very similar to serializing.
-We create a SpecificDatumReader, analogous to the SpecificDatumWriter we used in serialization, which converts inmemory serialized items into instances of our generated class, in this case User.
-We pass the DatumReader and the previously created File to a DataFileReader, analogous to the DataFileWriter, which reads both the schema used by the writer as well as the data from the file on disk.
-The data will be read using the writer's schema included in the file and the schema provided by the reader, in this case the User class.
-The writer's schema is needed to know the order in which fields were written, while the reader's schema is needed to know what fields are expected and how to fill in default values for fields added since the file was written.
-If there are differences between the two schemas, they are resolved according to the Schema Resolution specification.
+Deserializing is very similar to serializing.
+We create a SpecificDatumReader, analogous to the SpecificDatumWriter we used in serialization, which converts in-memory serialized items into instances of our generated class, in this case User.
+We pass the DatumReader and the previously created File to a DataFileReader, analogous to the DataFileWriter, which reads the data file on disk.

-Next we use the DataFileReader to iterate through the serialized Users and print the descrialized object to stdout.
-Note how we perform the iteration: we create a single User object which we store the current descrialized user in, and pass this record object to every call of dataFileReader.next.
-This is a performance optimization that allows the DataFileReader to reuse the same User object rather than allocating a new User for every iteration, which can be very expensive in terms of object allocation and garbage collection if we descrialize a large data file.
+Next we use the DataFileReader to iterate through the serialized Users and print the deserialized object to stdout.
+Note how we perform the iteration: we create a single User object which we store the current deserialized user in, and pass this record object to every call of dataFileReader.next.
+This is a performance optimization that allows the DataFileReader to reuse the same User object rather than allocating a new User for every iteration, which can be very expensive in terms of object allocation and garbage collection if we deserialize a large data file.
 While this technique is the standard way to iterate through a data file, it's also possible to use for (User user : dataFileReader) if performance is not a concern.

-3.5 Compiling and running the example code
+3.5.
+Compiling and running the example code